When to Use “Used to” and “Would”

 • Sean never used to drink much coffee.

-• I never used to be the best student but I used to do my homeworks regularly.
+• I never used to be the best student, but I used to do my homework regularly.

 To make a question, use did you use to?